Project Address: 26-32 Bennett Avenue, Randolph

 Construction is sponsored by Dow, Morris Brick & Stone, Simpson Strong-Tie, Schneider Electric, United Site Services, Valspar, Whirlpool and Yale.

 The old warehouse was demolished in 2016.
 Site preparation was completed by summer 2021.
 The foundation for Building 1 was in place when the groundbreaking ceremony was held in October.
-Women will volunteer during Women Build Month in May 2022.
+Women volunteered on the site during Women Build Month in May 2022 and Women Build Week in May 2023 .
+Many individuals and corporate teams gave their help during Veterans Build week in November 2022.